-In my practice, I favour a holistic, integrative approach, which I tailor to meet my clients’ individual needs.
+In my practice, I favour a holistic, trauma-informed integrative approach, which I tailor to meet my clients’ individual needs.
 I believe in building on strengths rather than focusing on pathology or diagnoses.
 We work together in order to identify behaviour patterns, and thought processes which no longer serve them, in order to help them change and heal.

 I am sensitive to the fact that the problems clients bring can often have a spiritual dimension and I remain open to working with their personal meanings.
 I enjoy working with my clients and I consider it a privilege to be able to accompany them on their journeys of self-discovery and healing.